kaixih/kaixih.github.io/_posts/2021-01-27-cbr-fusion.md

 ### Convolution in a Graph
 Understanding the input/output of convolution forward/backward operations can help us get an idea of how the graph is built when performing the training.
+The highlight is that the backward pass needs the input of the forward pass but not its output.

 <p align=center> Fig 1.
 Convolution </p>
 ![Convolution In a Graph](/assets/posts_images/conv2d.PNG)